Cobalt (band): Background

 Cobalt began as a solo project of Phil McSorley, under the name Grimness Enshroud, who released one demo.
 Childhood friend Erik Wunder then joined the band and the name was changed to Cobalt in 2002.
 The name Cobalt was chosen because, in the words of Wunder, "we wanted a name that didn't entail anything.
 Something basic.
 Something elemental.
 The name 'Cobalt' leaves room for any variety of directions".
-Wunder drums and performs all of the guitars and bass on the studio albums, and performs the drums live.
+Wunder drummed and performed all of the guitars and bass on the studio albums, and performed the drums live.
 McSorley provided vocals until 2015, when he split with the band due to personal differences.
-Mcsorley was replaced by Chicago's Charlie Fell, who is the current front man and vocalist for Cobalt.
+McSorley was replaced by Chicago's Charlie Fell, who is the current front man and vocalist for Cobalt.
 Wunder and Fell met during the Jarboe/Nachtmystium European tour in 2010.
 Fell formerly played bass and vocals in black sludge metal band Lord Mantis.
-Aside from being in Cobalt, Phil McSorley has served tours of duty with the U.S. army in Iraq and South Korea, while Wunder fronts folk band Man's Gin and plays in experimental singer Jarboe's band.
+Aside from being in Cobalt, Phil McSorley has served tours of duty with the U.S. army in Iraq and South Korea, while Wunder fronted folk band Man's Gin and played in experimental singer Jarboe's band.

+Wunder died from heart failure on July 31, 2025, at the age of 42.